 What is property transfer tax in California?

-While in Canada this tax is traditionally paid for by the buyer, in California, it’s the opposite!
-However, if you want an edge on other buyers, it doesn’t hurt to add paying the transfer tax to the table.
+While in Canada the buyer usually pays this tax, in California, it’s the opposite!
+However, if you want to make your offer stand out, it doesn’t hurt to put paying the transfer tax on the table.

 Because of California’s Documentary Transfer Tax Act, counties and cities can collect tax on documents transferring real estate.